sopechris/goodbad/notes.md

 ---

 Work to get some useful relationship for the app with the PCA and UMAP projections etc. and correlations between religion vs philosophy.
-Idea after cleaning religion and psychology texts is first, to get all the texts in my own repo or something (probably github).
+Idea after cleaning religion texts is first, to get all the texts in my own repo or something (probably github).
 Line redirect to text and specific line.
 Work with RAG.
 Get a LLM to work:

 - Toggle checked list on sideline to get an overall answer with the checked options
-- Do a match between philo/religion/psycho to see how much they align
+- Do a match between philo/religion to see how much they align

 Prototype with Streamlit, then move to Django/Vercel